giorap/giorap.github.io/cv/grapacciuolo-resume.utf8.md

 2019, 2020

-:   Computational workshops: Introduction to R, Introduction to R as a GIS, Species Distribution Modeling in R. California Academy of Sciences, CA, USA.
+:   Introduction to R, Introduction to R as a GIS, Species Distribution Modeling in R. California Academy of Sciences, CA, USA.

 ### Co-instructor ###